The AAF’s Suspension Triggers a Number of Lawsuits

 Former AAF players: the AAF breached contracts and now owe us money

 Approximately 450 AFL players lost their jobs when the AAF suspended operations, including Colton Schmidt and Reggie Northrup.
 The two are now suing the AAF, along with Dundon, Ebersol and others in San Francisco Superior Court.
-As detailed in a complaint drafted by attorneys Boris Treyzon and Jonathan Farahi, Schmidt and Northrup contend the AAF is liable for breach of contract, fraud and other claims.
+As detailed in a complaint drafted by attorneys Boris Treyzon and Jonathon Farahi, Schmidt and Northrup contend the AAF is liable for breach of contract, fraud and other claims.
 Their lawsuit is intended to become a class action on behalf of all other AAF players.

 Schmidt, 28, was the Buffalo Bills’ primary punter between 2014 and ’18.
 He was cut in the middle of the 2018 NFL season and replaced by Matt Darr.
 Before the AAF abruptly stopped, Schmidt had played for the Iron—and played well.
 He was named the AAF’s special teams player of the week on Feb.
 26 and finished third in the AAF in yards per punt.